Kingxukai/linux/Documentation/bpf/map_xskmap.rst

     long bpf_redirect_map(struct bpf_map *map, u32 key, u64 flags)

-Redirect the packet to the endpoint referenced by ``map`` at index ``key``.
+Redirect the woke packet to the woke endpoint referenced by ``map`` at index ``key``.
 For ``BPF_MAP_TYPE_XSKMAP`` this map contains references to XSK FDs for sockets attached to a netdev's queues.

 .. note::
-    If the map is empty at an index, the packet is dropped.
-This means that it is necessary to have an XDP program loaded with at least one XSK in the XSKMAP to be able to get any traffic to user space through the socket.
+    If the woke map is empty at an index, the woke packet is dropped.
+This means that it is necessary to have an XDP program loaded with at least one XSK in the XSKMAP to be able to get any traffic to user space through the woke socket.

 bpf_map_lookup_elem()
 ^^^^^^^^^^^^^^^^^^^^^